-Having your Walmart or Amazon account suspended is always bad news, but account reinstatement can be achieved more efficiently if you follow six guidelines.
+Having your Amazon or Walmart account reinstatement is always bad news, but account reinstatement can be achieved more efficiently if you follow six guidelines.

 Many third-party sellers on ecommerce marketplaces such as Amazon and Walmart are mom-and-pop shops, meaning their accounts represent the primary source of income for the account holders and their families.
 Other sellers have dozens – or hundreds – of employees to support.